How can we help you?

 #All

-The whole table, including the heading line and the result line (if any)
+The whole table, including the header row and the total row (if any)

 #Headers